zephyrchien/boring-relay-bench/README.md

 # NO WARRANTY

-Data here are roughly collected.
+Data are roughly collected.
 You should never refer to these results for any serious purpose.

 ## Tool